quiver-london/full-stack-task/README.md

 ## Task

-Quiver delivers orders on behalf of its clients (merchants).
-An order has line items - a list of products and their respective quantity.
-An order can only be eligible for Quiver's delivery options if Quiver has record of the products a customer has ordered.
+Quiver has a record of all the products it could deliver on behalf of its merchants but it has no way of visualising this information.
 Your task is to create a full stack application with persistent storage to support [CRUDL](https://acronyms.thefreedictionary.com/CRUDL#:~:text=Acronym,Read%2C%20Update%2C%20Delete%2C%20List) operations of products.
+We are not concerned with the inventory levels of products.

-- A product is an named uniquely identifiable item e.g. T-Shirt, Jumper etc.
+- A product is an named uniquely identifiable item e.g. T-Shirt, Pencil etc.
-- A product is fungible: every instance of a product is equivalent.
+- A product can have variants (e.g T-Shirt (XS/Black), T-Shirt (S/Green), Pencil (2B), Pencil (HB)
-- A product is specific and unique to a client (a merchant working with Quiver).
+- A product is specific and unique to a merchant (e.g Zara, Ryman etc.).
 Products can't be shared between merchants and can't be duplicated within merchants.

-### Extensions

-Products are no longer entirely fungible; they can have variations/options and therefore dimensions and weights.
-For example a T-Shirt sold by retailer x can be purchased in any combination of sizes and colours.
-Your application should be updated to support this added layer of complexity.

 ### Technical requirements
 - Front-end should be written in React.
 At Quiver we use Next.js, but this is by no means a requirement.